mrparracho/mrparracho.github.io/backend/fastapi-rag/docs/faq.md

 Yes, I consulted for the Bank of England through Marionete, modernizing their data infrastructure and implementing cloud-native solutions.
 I led the SFTR pipeline implementation ensuring EU compliance.

 ### What's your experience with team leadership?
-I've successfully led teams of 5-10 engineers on complex data projects, mentored 15+ junior engineers, and established best practices for data engineering.
+I've successfully led teams of 5-10 engineers on complex data projects, mentored more junior engineers, and established best practices for data engineering.
 I drive engineering culture and continuous improvement.

 ### Do you have experience with real-time systems?
 Yes, I've implemented real-time analytics systems processing millions of events per second and built real-time data processing pipelines.
 I've also developed streaming analytics solutions with ML integration.